 Can the Natural Wine Movement help save the Planet?
 On a positive note to the ending of his new book, Cultural Insurrection, filmmaker, writer, sommelier, iconoclast, Jonathan Nossiter says yes.

 While reading the book for this writeup, I recounted to a colleague how Nossiter outlines the tight grip the chemical companies gained over time of the world economy and world agriculture.
-She immediately said, “have you seen Food, Inc or read the Omnivore’s Dilemma“, he sounds like Michael Pollan.
+She immediately said, “Have you seen Food, Inc or read the Omnivore’s Dilemma ?
+He sounds like Michael Pollan.”
 Nossiter could be called the Michael Pollan of the wine world.
-For me, having worked with the magazine Edible Chicago for many years which is part of the larger Edible Communities network of 80+ sites which support locally produced food, advocate for farmers and a better food system, this factual account of chemicals and the land had a familiar and disturbing ring.
+Having worked with the magazine Edible Chicago for many years which is part of the larger Edible Communities network of 80+ sites, which support locally produced food, advocate for farmers and a better food system, I found Nossiter’s factual account of chemicals and the land had a familiar and disturbing ring.